The sixth in a series of fan encounters with favorite actors.

 Once I started to dry off, I was able to sit back and enjoy the show.
 It was marvelous, of course.
 Audra MacDonald was lovely as Julie Jordan, Hugh Jackman was charismatic as ne’er-do-well Billy Bigelow, and Norbert Leo Butz was delightful as Jigger.
 I thought I’d be focused on Jackman, but the rest of the cast were too talented to ignore.
 Carousel is not my favorite musical, but it was a thoroughly entertaining evening.

 After the performance, a large group of us gathered at the stage door.
 Unfortunately, it was still raining hard.
 The door had no awning, so we all huddled under umbrellas and tried to stay cheerful and warm.
 We waited and waited and waited some more.
 We were told there was some sort of dinner or party backstage.
 After over an hour, many people gave up and left.
 The longer I waited, the more I was determined to stick it out.
-I passed the time chatting with the other drowned rats, those from our fan group but other diehard fans as well.
+I passed the time chatting with the others getting drenched—those from our fan group but other diehard fans as well.
 When Hugh Jackman finally came out after two hours, my group leader told him, “My people are the only ones who waited to see you in the rain!”
 It was so unfair and wrong, I had to say “That’s not true!”
 I promised two people who gave up waiting that I’d get them autographs.
 By the time Jackman signed the third one for me, his signature was pretty unreadable.
 What I remember most was how warm his arm was, as I stood next to him, which just goes to show how cold I was.
 He was charming and lovely, but it was really late.
 He said he had to get home to take care of his little boy.
 Everyone who stayed got their photos and autographs, so we had nothing to complain about.
 I believe that if Jackman had known we were there, he’d have come out to meet us sooner and then gone back in to the party.

 The following October, I took myself back to New York to spend a landmark birthday with Hugh Jackman.
 It was opening week of The Boy from Oz.
 This time I avoided all fan groups and had a much better experience because of it.
 I had a great seat (row H) two rows behind Barbara Walters.
 The Boy from Oz is about Australian singer/songwriter Peter Allen, a flamboyant showman who was discovered by Judy Garland, married Liza Minnelli, then had a male partner before dying of AIDS.
 Jackman was incredible, and he won the Tony Award for his performance.
-Stephanie J. Block was lovely as Liza (and later starred with Hadley Fraser in The Pirate Queen).
+Stephanie J. Block was lovely as Liza, and she later starred with Hadley Fraser in The Pirate Queen.
 Isabel Keating made a very convincing Judy Garland, and I especially liked little Mitchel David Federan as Young Peter.
 At the stage door after the show, Hugh Jackman didn’t keep us waiting as long.
 He was just as friendly, and he wished me a happy birthday when I mentioned what day it was.
 He also learned to shorten his autograph to HJ.
 I went back twice to the stage door to take photos and to say hello.
 Hugh Jackman was always surrounded by large groups of fans, and he was always genuine and friendly.
 The guy is just plain nice, one of the nicest actors I’ve ever met.
 And he’s gorgeous, of course.

 Last month, Jackman performed some concerts here in San Francisco.
 I didn’t attend, because the tickets were too expensive.
-The word of mouth was that Jackman was wonderful, but the backup singers were unnecessary and distracting.
+The word-of-mouth was that Jackman was wonderful, but the backup singers were unnecessary and distracting.